MomsFriendlyDevCo/Momsronomicon/README.md

 1. Database Schema changes are all critically important.
 Track every modification of an existing system because deployment of the software without corresponding live schema updates is critical.
 2. Ensure database backups before any modifications (as well as generally)
-3. Create database update sql files with a list of updates to run on the production server and _test them_.
+3. Create database update SQL files with a list of updates to run on the production server and _test them_.

 **Disaster Fallout and blame**

 Things break, when they do its the DevOps responsibility to fix it immediately, no matter who's at fault, the time of day or who's on call.
-Then find out where, how, when and what the leadup to the event was.
+Then find out where, how, when and what the lead-up to the event was.

-* Remember everything is trackable through Git, so it's easy to figure out who wrote the line of code which broke the server, however, remember that whoever was in charge of deployment is ultimately responsible for the live build.
+* Remember everything is traceable through Git, so it's easy to figure out who wrote the line of code which broke the server, however, remember that whoever was in charge of deployment is ultimately responsible for the live build.
 * After fixing, discuss what went wrong with all stakeholders and discuss how to avoid this in future.
 Future prevention is more important than blame.